How Big is a Golf Cart Garage? (Save a Few Bucks)

 How Thick should the garage door be?

 One other thing to note is garage door thickness.
 It’s a good idea to get a thicker garage door in the case of colder climates.
-For whatever material you make the door out of, it’s recommended that you also add a ¼ to ½ inches-thick layer of foam insulation on the inside, which is also considered the cheapest if you’re looking to save a buck or two.
+For whatever material you make the door out of, it’s recommended to add a ¼ ½ inches-thick layer of foam insulation on the inside, which is also considered the cheapest if you’re looking to save a buck or two.

-I live in a colder climate and springing for a well-insulated garage door makes an enormous difference in temperature.
-Sometimes the temperature difference is 30 to 40 degrees based on what it is outside.
-This can be the difference in you hanging out in your garage or never stepping foot in it on a frigid night.
+I live in a colder climate, and springing for a well-insulated garage door makes an enormous difference in temperature.
+Sometimes, the temperature difference is 30 to 40 degrees based on what it is outside.
+This can be the difference between hanging out in your garage and never stepping foot in it on a frigid night.

-For warmer climates, or if keeping your golf cart’s garage warm isn’t a major concern for you, the door should be about 1/8 inches thick (especially for steel).
+For warmer climates, or if keeping your golf cart’s garage warm isn’t a significant concern for you, the door should be about 1/8 inches thick (especially for steel).

 How big of a shed do you need to store a golf cart?

 If building a new garage from scratch doesn’t seem worth the effort, and any storage areas you already have can’t do the job, you could settle for something smaller like a shed to store your golf cart.
-It’s recommended that you build it no less than 12X12 feet, so that you can store other golfing accessories with your cart.
+You should build it no less than 12X12 feet to store other golfing accessories with your cart.

-All in all, it’s your shed or garage, so you can build it as big as you basically want (provided that zoning laws allow it).
+It’s your shed or garage, so you can build it as big as you want (provided that zoning laws allow it).

 Similar Posts